NVIDIA/TransformerEngine/docs/installation.rst

     pip install transformer_engine[pytorch]

-To obtain the necessary python bindings for Transformer Engine, the frameworks needed must be explicitly specified as extra dependencies in a comma-separated list (e.g. [jax,pytorch,paddle]).
-Transformer Engine ships wheels for the core library as well as the paddle extensions.
+To obtain the necessary Python bindings for Transformer Engine, the frameworks needed must be explicitly specified as extra dependencies in a comma-separated list (e.g. [jax,pytorch,paddle]).
+Transformer Engine ships wheels for the core library as well as the PaddlePaddle extensions.
 Source distributions are shipped for the JAX and PyTorch extensions.

 pip - from GitHub
 -----------------------